ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 The `login` action has additional `credentials` metadata which is passed to a service to log the specific user into the application.

 However, there may be cases when the required metadata is only accessible from state.
-When state is needed, the RxJS `withLatestFrom` operator can be used to provide it.
+When state is needed, the RxJS `withLatestFrom` or the @ngrx/effects `concatLatestFrom` operators can be used to provide it.

 The example below shows the `addBookToCollectionSuccess$` effect displaying a different alert depending on the number of books in the collection state.